China Solar Report

 Total number of solar farms (installed and projected)

-According to publicly available records, there are about 12,729 installed and projected solar farms in China.
+According to publicly available records, there are about 12,729 installed and projected solar power farms in China.
+14

 Off-grid market demand for solar panels (current and projected)

-The Chinese government has implemented policies prioritizing decentralized solar photovoltaic (PV) systems over utility-scale solar projects.
+The Chinese government has implemented policies prioritizing decentralized solar photovoltaic (PV) systems over utility-scale solar power farms.
 This strategic shift is evident in the growth of distributed solar, which contributed 15.5 GW to the 48.2 GW of new PV installations in 2020.
 Projections indicate that distributed solar could account for 25 GW of new capacity in 2021 as market penetration continues to expand.
+35

 On-grid market demand for solar panels (current and projected)